Benicia’s waterfront a stunning inspiration

-Benicia’s scenic bay-side location has captured the hearts of sailors, soldiers, merchants, and artists, who have been inspired (and sometimes enriched) by its proximity to a storied, strategic waterway.
+Benicia’s scenic waterfront location has captured the hearts of sailors, soldiers, merchants, and artists, who have been inspired by the storied, strategic waterway.
 Situated along the north side of the Carquinez Strait, the city rests at the crossroads between San Pablo Bay – the northernmost extension of San Francisco Bay – and Suisun Bay.

 The Carquinez Strait is an eight-mile channel between Vallejo and Martinez through which 4.5 trillion gallons of water pass each year between the Sacramento-San Joaquin Delta and the Pacific Ocean.
 It provides a way for oceangoing vessels to link with the inland river traffic of the Sacramento Delta.
-Benicia was an important port of entry because it had the advantage of deep water at the shore, where seagoing vessels could discharge their cargoes directly to land.
+Benicia is an important port of entry because it has the advantage of deep water at the shore, where seagoing vessels can offload cargo directly to land.

 Benicia’s proximity to the water sparked development of ship building and fishing industries that were an integral part of the city’s early, colorful history.
 In 1850, the Pacific Steamship Company chose Benicia over San Francisco to be its Pacific Coast depot.
 Company shipwrights made repairs to the great paddle wheelers of its line that carried mail and freight between California and the Isthmus of Panama.

 These skilled craftsmen also helped build the historic St. Paul’s Episcopal Church in Benicia, with a ceiling reminiscent of an inverted ship’s hull.
 The church continues to operate today as a place of worship, and as one of Benicia’s many beautifully preserved and intriguing historical sites.